White Sox vs. Guardians Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 42 hits with 13 doubles, a triple, five home runs, 18 walks and 31 RBI.
+- Andrew Vaughn has collected 43 hits with 13 doubles, a triple, five home runs and 18 walks.
+He has driven in 31 runs.

 Vaughn Recent Games